jdutronc/Kickstarter_Analysis/README.md

 ### Addtional Tables or Graphs
 <img align="right" src="https://github.com/jdutronc/kickstarter-analysis/blob/main/Resources/Stacked_Bar.png" width="400">
-A stacked bar chart could be address the point above by showing both the trend within each range (success or failure) and the size of the sample in each range.
+A stacked bar chart could help address the point above by showing both the trend within each range (success or failure) and the size of the sample in each range.
+And it also helps visualize the distribution of theater campaigns by goal amount.